pivotal/docs-tap/external-secrets/reference/external-secrets_stores_list.hbs.md

 ### SEE ALSO

-* [external-secrets secrets](external-secrets_secrets.md)	 - Interacting with external-secrets.io ExternalSecrets
+* [external-secrets stores](external-secrets_stores.md)	 - Interacting with external-secrets.io SecretStores